 Modules written in Cython usually comes with a

-setup.py script, compiling the Cython source codes into native shared libary.
-For whom not so familiar with Python’s packaging and distributing toolchains, such step is sometimes forbidding, and turns out to be a stumbling block for Cython freshmen.
-Moreover, the workflow, “run setup.py -> debug -> edit .pyx files -> run setup.py”, is also not convenient and troublesome for fast iterating projects.
+setup.py script that compiles Cython source codes into native shared libary.
+For whom not so familiar with Python’s packaging and distributing toolchains, such step is sometimes scary, and turns out to be a stumbling block for Cython freshmen.
+Moreover, the workflow, “run setup.py -> debug -> edit .pyx files -> run setup.py”, is also less convenient and troublesome for fast iterating projects.

 .pyx files, with no explicit

 setup.py required.
-Let’s take an example here.
+Let’s start from an example here.
 Say we have two files residing in the same directory:

-By default, the built shared libaries are stored at
+By default, the built shared libaries are placed at

 ~/.pyxbld/, which can be overrided with the

 build_dir argument of